drupal-graphql/graphql/doc/queries/querying-nodes.md

 }
 ```

-As we can see the result just fills the entities array with the information we wanted out of each node.
+As we can see the result just fills the entities list with the information we wanted out of each node.
 Lets then look at a bit more complex queries regarding nodes.

 ### A note on filters